 - Streamlining the exciting information flow. improving the current leadership style.

-Thus, Now you know 6 Steps in the Control Process in Business Management.
+Thus, Now you know Steps in Control Process of Business Management.